alro5921/problem-gambling-study/README.md

 | *RG Users*     | 0.372887   | 0.362723    | **1.03**  |   |
 | *Non RG Users* | 0.568620   | 0.220037    | **2.59**  |   |

-So it seems worthwhile to track the Live Action betting specifically, or at least the Fixed-Live ratio.
+So it seems worthwhile to specifically track Live Action activity, or at least keep track of how much fixed gambling to live action gambling a patron does.

 ## Modelling

-Our ultimate goal is to have useful predictive power of whether a user will experience or request an RG in the future, hopefully in a frame that is useful. is to predict whether there's an RG event a year out, given the previous two years of data.
+Our ultimate goal is to have useful predictive power about whether a user will experience or request an RG in the future, hopefully in a timeframe that's useful.
+Here the goal is to predict whether there's an RG event a year out, given the previous two years of data.

 Our model will be using the following features, seperated into summary features of the user and time series features that use the specific day-to-day/week-to-week features.